 I used rose water essence (by Queen Fine Foods) but as rose can be a strong flavour, the rose water or rose extract you find may give a different result.
-I would say, unless you’re using the exact one I used, just add a little at a time and taste it each time until you’re happy.
+I would say, unless you’re using the exact extract I used, just add a little at a time and taste it each time until you’re happy.

 OTHER RECIPES YOU MIGHT LIKE

 Pistachio Rose Panna Cotta Tart

 This recipe requires setting time, so make sure to plan ahead